MuhammadNoor7/Tri-Faceted-COVID19-Analysis/README.md

 This folder contains the visual outputs and documentation images used throughout the repository.

 - These visuals help explain the analysis workflow.
-- They likely include charts, plots, and output screenshots from the notebook.
+- They include the final figures and charts from the notebook.
-- In this README, the images are used as embedded documentation to help explain the project step by step.
+- The `images/visualizations/` subfolder contains the most important analytical visuals and is used in this README as documentation of the findings.

 ### `report/`
 This folder stores the written report for the project.